luke20332/opencvtutorial/README.md

-# opencvtutorial
+# Introduction to OpenCV with Python

-Following the Codecademy tutorial on opencv with python
+Following the Codecademy tutorial on opencv with python.